-Biltong is not only made from beef, but also from venison such as kudu and eland, as well as many other animals.
+Biltong is a type of dried meat typically made from beef, but also from game meat such as venison, ostrich, kudu, and eland (to name a few).
 Biltong is not sweet or rubbery like jerky…

 It’s all about the unique spice mix and salt and enjoying this snack with a cold lager.
 Biltong – pronounced bill-tong is air dried, and although you can use a dehydrator, most South Africans use a biltong box, as it makes drying the meat easier and more hygienic.